 Working with a Google Assignment

+Click on the Google Assignment in your course to see the details of the assignment and a list of submissions.
 The view of the Google Assignment in Moodle is minimal.
 The page shows a few details of the assignment and how many students have made submissions.

 - Optional due date

-- Create a grading rubric
+- A grading rubric

 - Enable originality reports (checks submissions against content on the Internet for plagiarism).
 Students will be able to see the plagiarism report for their own submissions.
 This works for Google Docs in English.